Stanmozolevskiy/Vector/ARCHITECTURE.md

 ## Architecture Overview

-This document describes the architecture for the Exponent Alternative platform using modern, scalable technologies.
+This document describes the architecture for the Vector platform using modern, scalable technologies.

 ---